Lynn Anne Cutler, Educator

 A personalized approach

 While much of the teaching is done in a group setting, at Temple Beth Am, we also are extraordinarily proud of our personalized approach and differential learning philosophy.
 This means that each child is continuously assessed and monitored for progress in a non-threatening manner to ensure they receive the personal attention they deserve.
 Our children can learn at their own speed based on their unique abilities and situation.
 Through the years, the lessons become more sophisticated and more complex so that students learn and then re-learn the essential characteristics of Jewish life, with plenty of time allowed for personal reflection on their responsibilities as maturing Jewish youth.
-Confirmation class covers a variety of relevant, thought-provoking, and sometimes controversial topics, encouraging the teenagers to consider some of life’s greatest challenges from a Jewish perspective.
+Confirmation Academy for students in grades 8 through 10 covers a variety of relevant, thought-provoking, and sometimes controversial topics, encouraging the teenagers to consider some of life’s greatest challenges from a Jewish perspective.

 What it means to be Jewish